jnweiger/led-name-badge-ls32/README.md

 ```

 The resulting bitmaps are tuples with the byte array and the length each.
 These lengths can be used in header() directly
 and the byte arrays can be concatenated to the header.
-Examle:
+Example:

 ```python
 from lednamebadge import *